gudnuf/bolt12-prism/README.md

 ### updateprism

-**updateprism offer_id members**
+**updateprism** *offer_id members[]*

 Replaces the array of members in a preexisting prism with the members array that gets passed.

 ## Testing and Experimenting

-The two ways I would recommend playing around with this plugin are the [roygbiv-stack](https://github.com/) and the [startup_regtest](https://github.com/ElementsProject/lightning/blob/master/contrib/startup_regtest.sh) script from the lightning repo.
+The two ways I would recommend playing around with this plugin are the [roygbiv-stack](https://github.com/) and the [startup_regtest](https://github.com/ElementsProject/lightning/blob/master/contrib/startup_regtest.sh) script from the c-lightning repo.

 ### roygbiv-stack

-This project is a docker stack capable of deployging a bitcoin node along with any number of CLN nodes running on any network.
+This project is a docker stack capable of deploying a bitcoin node along with any number of CLN nodes running on any network.

 With the right flags and running on regtest you can spin up a lightning network of CLN nodes running the prism plugin.

-See the docs for more info.
+See the [docs](https://github.com/farscapian/roygbiv-stack/blob/main/README.md) for more info.

 ### startup_regtest

-There is a copy of this script in the testing dir along with some docs on the other scripts in there.
+There is a copy of this script in the [testing dir](https://github.com/daGoodenough/bolt12-prism/blob/main/testing/README.md) and some docs on the other scripts.

 ## Future Development

-- `updateprism` will be an available method for updating prism metadata while maintaining the same offer.

 - generalize the testing scripts

-- create a series of tests to make sure the prism isn't broken.
+- create unit tests using [`pyln-testing`](https://github.com/ElementsProject/lightning/tree/master/contrib/pyln-testing)

+- manage fees via the outlay prop

+- Create a threshold prop to set restrictions on payouts